ItsTarikBTW/arduino/TP3_Smart_Parking/README.md

 ## Footer

-This README provides an overview of the second TP (Travaux Pratiques) assignment for the ARDUINO course in the Master 1 Software Engineering program at the University of Tlemcen, during the 2023/2024 academic year.
+This README provides an overview of the third TP (Travaux Pratiques) assignment for the ARDUINO course in the Master 1 Software Engineering program at the University of Tlemcen, during the 2023/2024 academic year.

 ## Contributors